Long Slit MOS Observations

 Exposure entries added in the table on the Science Parameters area of the NIRSpec MultiObject Spectroscopy Template include a column for the MSA Configuration.
 When clicked, the pull-down menu includes the two pre-defined long slit configurations.
 The pre-defined long slits can be used with the corresponding Q4 field point in the Science Aperture selection.
 All MSA Configurations, including any that were custom made using the MSA Configuration Editor that reside in the same observation should now be selectable.
 "ALLOPEN" and "ALLCLOSED" MSA Configurations are also provided.

 It is also possible to define long slits at locations other than the Q4 field points using the MSA Configuration Editor.
 Details on the use of the editor are presented in Custom MOS Observations.
 In brief, long slits are created with a Option + Left Click (or Alt + Left Click) on a selected column in the MSA Configuration Editor.
-Any configuration created using the workflow described in this article can be edited by clicking on the "Edit Config" button in the Configurations/Pointings table of the observation.
+Any configuration created using the workflow described in this article can be edited by clicking the "Edit Config" button in the Configurations/Pointings table of the observation.

 Finally, remember to complete the MOS observation in the MOS APT template to indicate whether confirmation images are also desired.